tea-hkim/tea-hkim/README.md

 #### Currently, I am interested in IT and am studying.
 ---
 - 👀 I’m interested in Front-end, UI, UX and marketing.
-- 🌱 I’m currently learning basic IT skills (Python, React, Javascript) and Data Science.
+- 🌱 I’m currently learning basic IT skills (React, Javascript) and Data Science(Python).
 - 📫 How to reach me <cnt.taehokim@gmail.com>